 If given an order in the course of your duties, it is generally prudent to be sure to obey that order and not risk insubordination.
 Unless the order will require you to commit an instant crime or cause or risk serious harm to another, usually you can resolve the matter without being insubordinate.
 However, the fact remains that chain-of-command authority does not run unchecked.
 Unlawful orders do not command obedience and the judicial system will treat that just as unfavorably as if a lawful order were truly disobeyed.

-If you ever have a quesiton about the legality of an order you have been given, contact CCSO who can put you in touch with expert legal counsel immediately who specialize in understanding and representing employees who work in para-military institutions.
+If you ever have a question about the legality of an order you have been given, contact CCSO who can put you in touch with expert legal counsel immediately who specializes in understanding and representing employees who work in para-military institutions.
 Goyette & Associates has a team specializing in insubordination California Labor Law, and we’d be happy to answer any questions you may have.

 * Sgt.
-Forrey’s name changed to protect privacy.
+Forrey’s name was changed to protect privacy.